haf/Http.fs/README.md

   * Does it support proxies?

 Yes.
 By default it uses the proxy settings defined in IE, and as of 1.1.0 you can specify basic proxy settings separately using withProxy.

+  * Can I set KeepAlive?

+Yes, as of version 1.2.0.
+This actually sets the Connection header (to 'Keep-Alive' or 'Close').
+Note that if this is set to true (which is the default), the Connection header will only be set on the first request, not subsequent ones.

 ## I need details! ##